 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 10

 (Summative) Assignment 2.5

 Attendance 2.5

 End Term Exam End Term Examination 35

 (Summative)

 Total 50

-Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a
+Attendance (Formative) A minimum of 75% Attendar nce is required to be maintained by a

-student to be qualified for taking up the End Semester examination.
+student to be qualified for taki student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including
+The allowance of 25% incl udes all types of leaves including

 medical leaves.